mike-live/llamba/README.md

 ## Installation

-You can download the sources, build them using `wheel` and install a local package, but the more common way is to use `pip`:
+You can download the sources and install them via Poetry by running the following command in the library's root directory:

-`pip install llamba`
+`poetry install`

+You can

 ## Usage